FORREST: great horned owl

 Being imprinted on humans means that Forrest is unable to be released; he probably could not successfully live on his own in the wild and might even approach humans for food.

-From his first days with us, Forrest was very calm, indicating that he would make a good education ambassador for the Center, coming out for audiences here and traveling to schools and groups to participate in CRC presentations.
-We fitted him with leather anklets and jesses and began the taming process, working with a handler every day, learning to tolerate audiences and to sit quietly on the fist during classes.
+From his first days with us, Forrest was very calm, indicating that he would make a good education ambassador for the center, coming out for audiences here and traveling to schools and groups to participate in CRC presentations.
+We fitted him with leather anklets and jesses and began the training process, working with a handler every day, learning to tolerate audiences and to sit quietly on the fist during classes.

 Forrest quickly adapted himself to working with us, and has become popular with our volunteers and visitors alike.
-Great-horned owls are immensely popular with everybody except rodents and other prey animals who are on these birds' menu!
+Great Horned Owls are immensely popular with everybody except rodents and other prey animals who are on these birds' menu!

 Based on his weight and size, we believe that Forrest is a male.
 In almost all species of raptors, females are larger and heavier than males.
+His baritone hoots are also suggestive: in Great Horned Owls, the male's hooting calls tend to be deeper than the female's.